hrj/SafeNet/README.md

 Because of these fewer permissions, users can trust your application more.

+There will be a library API to handle communication with the service.
+And to give you maximum freedom, there will be two versions of the library.
+One which works as advertised above, and another which issues the HTTP fetch directly (without using the service).
+Both the libraries will have the same API, so, at anytime you will be to switch between the two without changing a single line of code.

 ## How does it work
 This will be a simple app which accepts URL fetch requests from other applications and fetches them (HTTP GET) from the internet as a background service.
 Upon completion, the data can be returned to the application as a string or optionally saved to the SD card (and served via a content provider).